- CSRC Home

 - Projects / Research

 - news & events

-Electronic Authentication is the process of establishing confidence in user identities that are presented in online environments.
-Application developers are often faced with a choice of mechanisms based on a wide variety of technologies to perform local or remote authentication.
-The use of multifactor authentication (MFA) adds an increased layer of security to transactions by using multiple forms of eAuth mechanisms during a transaction.
+Digital authentication is the process of establishing confidence in user identities digitally presented to an information system.
+Business owners are often faced with a choice of mechanisms based on a wide variety of technologies to perform local or remote authentication.
+The use of multi-factor authentication (MFA) provides an increased layer of security to transactions by adding multiple MFA options during a transaction.

-A recent White House Executive Order (October, 2014), Improving the Security of Consumer Financial Transactions, calls for “all agencies making personal data accessible to citizens through digital applications” to “require the use of multiple factors of authentication and an effective identity proofing process.”
+White House Executive Order 13681, Improving the Security of Consumer Financial Transactions, calls for “all agencies making personal data accessible to citizens through digital applications” to “require the use of multiple factors of authentication and an effective identity proofing process.”
 Working toward this Executive Order will ultimately enable citizens to better engage with federal agencies and will increase the security, privacy, and convenience of online transactions.

 Applied Cybersecurity Division